 Skip to main content

 The Canton Network incentivizes application providers through a reward system tied to network activity.
 Applications that generate value on the network can earn Canton Coin (CC) as rewards.
-This page explains the reward types, how to earn them, and the process for getting your application featured.
+The network is transitioning from on-ledger activity markers to traffic-based app rewards under CIP-0104.
+Both mechanisms require your application to be featured.

 1. Your application creates transactions on the Global Synchronizer (e.g., users exercise choices, create contracts)